-- Add up the number of friends you have now, before you seriously start writing, friends you have now before posting your writing, publishing it, friends who want to go out with you, aren’t jealous of you or who treat you strangely, friends who like you because they understand you, or at least able to “handle” you.
+- Add up the number of friends you have now, before you seriously start writing, friends you have now before you even begin posting your writing, publishing it, friends who want to go out with you, aren’t jealous of you or who treat you strangely, friends who like you because they understand you, or at least able to “handle” you.
 Now take that number and subtract an equal number less one from that.
-That’s how many real friends you will have left when you start publishing as a literary writer.
+That’s how many real friends you will have left when you start publishing as a literary fiction writer, friends who believe you don’t have anything to say, who don’t believe you suck, who don’t believe you to be full of shit.
 (This perhaps assumes you will be relatively “unknown” which applies to almost all working writers in the United States today.
 However, if circumstances change and you develop groupies, friends won because of fame don’t really count in this equation unless their loyalty is proven through ups and downs.
 This is not part of the current equation because the test does not solve for virtual improbabilities.)
 I hope you were paying attention in grade school because now we will deal with the addition of a negative number.
 The one will be added to a negative 10 which is the number of writing friends that will be won and lost over the course of your training and development, friends lost through petty arguments, jealousies, and competitions.
 However, add 30 to this negative number if you are able to pull off going to a low residency or full residency writing program.
 Add the same number if you can’t afford it but get involved in the local writing and artistic community as well as the writing community online.
 If you do both and your attention is divided, the final total number of writing friends and acquaintances of this equation is still a solid 21.
 If you indulge in unrelated social media arguments and rants – political or otherwise – take away at least 5 friends.

 - Repeat the steps in #2 but solve for the number of supportive family members, with some variations added: Add up the supportive number of friendly adult family members you have now, before you seriously start writing, posting your writing, and publishing in literary journals and magazines, adult family members who want to hang out with you, don’t treat you strangely, adult family members who like you because they understand you, or feel they are at least able to “handle” you.
 Now take that number and subtract an equal number minus one from that.
 That’s how many supportive adult family members you will have left when you begin publishing as a literary writer.
 Again, it is good you were paying attention in grade school because now we will deal with the addition of a negative number.
 The one friendly member remaining will be added to a negative 1 which is a retroactive situation in which a previously divorced spouse left you, partly because he hated your writing, so it is a wash, darling.
 When your child grows up to be an adult and if he/she feels proud you are a writer, consider yourself a diva.
 If you have more than one child, and/or nieces and nephews who grow up to become adults and proud of your writing, you are blessed.